The maximum distinctness of physical systems: Counting distinct states in time

-Given any well-behaved energy-width $\E=h\,\W$ of a wavefunction, we provide bounds on the average time $\tau$ between distinct states, hence on the number of distinct states in a given time.
-All bounds are tight, since they are achievable if the spectrum of the Hamiltonian includes appropriate eigenvalues.
-The situation is simplest for a \textit{periodic evolution} that traverses $N$ distinct states.
-Then

-with equality for a uniform superposition of energies with $N$ frequencies $1/N\tau$ apart.
-This {\em minimum bandwidth} superposition defines $f(N)$, which is of order one if $\W$ is a~\mbox{\textit{natural width}}: same order of magnitude as bandwidth for a uniform superposition.
-As examples, we evaluate $f(N)$ for all generalized $M$\ts{th} deviations from the mean or minimum (these widths are natural for $M\gtrsim 2/3$), and for a range of energies with total probability weight~$q$ (these widths are natural for $q>1/2$).
-The limit $N\to\infty$ of $f(N)$ bounds \textit{any evolution with a long distinct portion}.

-In all cases studied, the periodic bounds also apply to \textit{any portion of an evolution} whenever they possibly can.
-That is, given that an evolution includes a portion with $\N$ distinct states with average separation $\tau$, a periodic completion where the rest of the evolution consists of just one separation of length $\tau$ generally allows the smallest $\W$.
-This cannot be true, though, if $f(N)$ ever decreases with $N$: decreasing would fail the requirement that the portion bound holds for all completions of the evolution outside the given portion.
-We call widths with a non-decreasing $f(N)$ {\em normal}.
-Generalized deviation widths are normal, except for some deviations from the mean with values of $M<2$.
-Thus \eqn{fn} normally holds for any portion of an evolution, and always holds for all of it:

-where $E_\alpha$ is $E$ or $E_0$.
-In the exceptional cases, the odd-$\N$ bounds \eqn{fnubar} are still correct, and $\N=2$ bounds are given by \eqn{tan}. {\em All bounds are of order $h$} for $M\gtrsim 2/3$.
+What value of a width $\W$ is needed to have $N$ distinct states in a \textit{given length} of time evolution?
+In general, the answer is that $\W$ is smallest when the states are equally spaced, $\tau$ apart, and the entire evolution has period $N\tau$: it obeys a periodic evolution bound (\cf\cite{mandelstam,uffink85,hilg96,braunstein,yu,max-speed,luo2,g0,luo1,zych,ness,chau}).
+We can verify numerically that this is \textit{usualy} true for deviation widths (Figure~\ref{fig.theory-vs-data}): it holds exactly in all cases except for some deviations from the mean with $M<2$ and $N$ even.
+Exceptions are studied in Appendix~\ref{appendix.portion}, but the signature that a width is exceptional is that \textit{its periodic bound~can decrease with $N$}: this is incompatible with it applying to all continuations of a portion.
+For a time-independent Hamiltonian $\op{H}$, periodic bound \eqn{fn} can be written

+and this \textit{also governs portions} for all $f_{\alpha}$ monotonic in~$N$.
+The exceptional portion bounds can be smaller than $h\ps f_{\alpha}$, but \textit{all bounds are order of magnitude} $h$ for $\M\gtrsim 2/3$~\cite{code}.

-Our other example, the width of an energy range $h\,\Delta\nu_q$ that holds probability $q$, is not a normal width.
-Periodic bound \eqn{ceil-q} can decrease with $\N$ and so cannot apply exactly to portions.
-Figure~\ref{fig.qmax} compares the best {\em linear bound} implied by \eqn{ceil-q}, $\Delta\nu_q\tau\ge q-1/\N$, to exact portion bounds (dots) determined numerically.
-The curved line is an achievable portion-bound for $\N=2$~\cite{uffink85}:
+Our other example, the bandwidth $\Delta\nu_q$ of an energy range with total probability $q$, is exceptional for $q<1$.
+Periodic-evolution bound \eqn{ceil-q} can decrease with $N$, so cannot apply exactly to portions.
+Figure~\ref{fig.qmax} compares~the best {\em linear bound} implied by \eqn{ceil-q}, $\Delta\nu_q\tau\ge q-1/N$, to exact portion bounds (dots) determined numerically.
+The curved line is an achievable portion-bound for $N=2$~\cite{uffink85}: